3D-2D transition in mode-I fracture microbranching in a perturbed hexagonal close-packed lattice: Summary and Future work

-In conclusion, as long as we look in the XY-plane, the 3D simulations share similar features as the 2D simulations, and quantitative measures as to the total amount of microbranches or the size of the opening of the microbranches as a function of crack velocity look the same.
+In conclusion, as long as we look in the XY-plane, the 3D simulations share similar features as the 2D simulations, and quantitative measures as to the total number of microbranches or the size of the opening of the microbranches as a function of crack velocity look the same.
 On the other hand, our current simulations also reproduce pure 3D features, especially the XZ-plane patterns, when the 3D-2D transition occurs.
 Thus, we believe that the lattice models and simulations offer a good theoretical framework for studying the microbranching instability, including the 3D effects.
-We are left with a number of questions.
-Taking a realistic force-law and lattice of an amorphous material, will the actual critical velocity be quantitatively reproduced?
+We are left with the following question.
 In 2D~\cite{shay5}, enlarging the system allows quantitative study of the branches.
 How will behave the 3D system on a larger scale?
-This answer should be answered in the scope of super-computing, using thousands of nodes, or tens of GPU's.
+The answers should be attainable within the scope of available supercomputers, using thousands of nodes, or tens of GPU's.